SABRE-JS/SABRE.js/README.md

 ### API

-The documentation generator is a little buggy, anytime it says something is global, that means it's a property of the `sabre.SABRERenderer` object.
+The documentation generator is a little buggy, anytime it says something is global, that means it's a property of the `sabre.SABRERenderer()` function's returned object.

 #### Functions